 - Cast: Brad Pitt, Edward Norton, Helena Bonham Carter

 Box Office Info:

 |Domestic Box Office: $37,030,102||Overseas Box Office: $63,823,651|

 Fox 2000 acquired the rights to Chuck Palahniuk’s Fight Club shortly after its publication in 1996 for $10,000 and the project was originally going to be developed as a low budget feature.
-After David Fincher became attached as director in January 1997, the budget swelled and the studio turned Fight Club into an expensive picture once Brad Pitt was signed for $17.5M.
-FOX co-financed with New Regency for $68 million.
+After David Fincher became attached as director in January 1997, the budget swelled and the studio turned it into an expensive picture once Brad Pitt was signed for $17.5M.
+The budget for Fight Club was $68 million and FOX co-financed with New Regency.
 Regency had a pay or play contract with Edward Norton for Runaway Jury, but after that project fell apart in the late 90s, the pay or play was moved over to Fight Club.
 Producer Art Linson documented his experience on Fight Club in his memoir What Just Happened?: Bitter Hollywood Tales from the Front Line and he explained that the project was highly buzzed about within the executive ranks at FOX — until they screened the movie.

 Fight Club predictably split the critics, with some declaring the movie a masterpiece and others dismissed its anti-establishment tone as juvenile or grotesque.
 It bowed against The Story of Us and disappointed with $11,035,485 — placing #1 for the slow weekend.
 The film declined 42.6% to $6,335,870 in its second frame and then fell 48% to $3,296,137 in its third session.
 The domestic run closed with a soft $37,030,102.